fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

 However, there are some catches:

 1. Not all models can be converted.
-The converter is being improved, but it is not able to convert all models.
+The converter is being improved, but it is not able to convert all models yet.
 1. Some optimizations for size and performance do not affect the model, but to reduce the model size we need to use [quantization](https://medium.com/tensorflow/introducing-the-model-optimization-toolkit-for-tensorflow-254aca1ba0a3).
    Quantization may affect accuracy.
 It requires at least another verification